unraid/docs/docs/unraid-os/manual/troubleshooting.md

   then click the **Apply** button  (this disables Docker support).
   This is required because othewise the Docker service will keep this file open which stops you from moving it elsewhere.
-- Using mc or any file manager or the command line, move docker.img to the desired location (/mnt/cache/docker.img is recommended)
+- Using mv or any file manager or the command line, move docker.img to the desired location (/mnt/cache/docker.img is recommended)
 - In Settings -\> Docker, change the path for _docker.img_ to the exact location you just copied to